-How to Uberize Your Industry with Social Media Listening
+How to Uberize Your Industry with Social Media Listening (or Avoid Being Uberized!)

 Uber, the world leader in ride-hailing, has given birth to the term “Uberization”, meaning the transformation of an industry by introducing a different way of using it, especially with mobile technology.
 Thanks to new technologies (web, mobile, geolocation, broadband, computing time, etc.), new players are transforming traditional industries by creating a new intermediary that allows end-users and service providers to connect directly.
 By making digital platforms available, these new players reduce costs, connection time, and administrative formalities.

 In this context of disintermediation, social media listening, ie. listening to conversations on social media and the internet, makes it possible to not only better understand your market, but to also identify the evolution of needs and new expectations of platform users.

 For start-ups that are already "uberizing" their sector, social media listening makes it possible to detect and better understand the following: